missionpinball/mpf-docs/displays/display/physical_rgb_dmd.rst

 .. image:: /displays/images/on_screen_basic_dmd_window.png

-If you want to use a physical RGB DMD without the on-screen equivalent, we'll show you how to do that at the end.
+If you want to use a physical RGB DMD without the on-screen equivalent, we'll show you how to do that at the end of this guide.

 If you want to only have an on-screen DMD without the physical one, like if you want to replace the DMD with an LCD screen but still have it look like a